kyoheiu/marks/README.md

 ## features
 - Everything is text: In `data` directory you store text files, and marks enables you to edit or delete them, or add a new one.
-- When saving, the change will be automatically added and commited by git.
+- On save, the change will be automatically added and commited by git.
 - No fancy editing feature such as WYSIWYG.
 - No tags, no categories, no subdirectories.
 - Texts with `.md` extension are converted to html in the view mode.